TheOneAboveAllTitan/openwisp-monitoring/README.rst

 * CSV Export of monitoring data
 * It allows you to add custom `Charts <https://github.com/openwisp/openwisp-monitoring/#openwisp_monitoring_charts>`_
 * It allows to create custom ``Metric``, select a ``Chart`` and set a ``Threshold``
-* Notifications are sent for monitoring events
+* Configurable alerts and web notifications

 Install Dependencies
 --------------------